-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 August 2022.
+The latest valuation of the TPS related to the period ended 31 March 2020 and the latest triennial valuation for LGPS related to the period ended 31 March 2022.
+The Trust has received an actuarial report relating to the valuation of the LGPS as at 31 August 2023.